ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Purely decorative images** — If a photo adds no meaningful information (like a decorative border), mark it as decorative.
 But event photos are almost never purely decorative.
 - **Caption already describes it** — If there's a visible caption that fully describes the visual content, alt text can be briefer — but alt text is still required (even if just "Award ceremony as described in caption").

-**The bottom line:** If you took the photo because it captures something meaningful, that meaning needs to be conveyed in alt text for people who can't see it.
-And if you're submitting photos, you're the best person to write that alt text.

-**WCAG Reference:**

-- <a href="https://www.w3.org/WAI/WCAG21/quickref/?levels=aa#non-text-content" target="_blank" rel="noopener noreferrer">Success Criterion 1.1.1 Non-text Content - Level A</a> — All non-text content must have a text alternative

 ### Do all documents need to be accessible?